gerdonr/Creating-Smart-Contracts-with-Solidity/.ipynb_checkpoints/README-checkpoint.md

 * `address payable _three`

 Within the constructor, set the employee addresses to equal the parameter values.
-This this way we don't have to hardcode the employee addresses.
+This will allow you to avoid hardcoding the employee addresses.

 Next, create the following functions: